wp-plugins/simplemap/readme.txt

 Please visit [the SimpleMap home page](http://simplemap-plugin.com/) and leave a comment or [contact me](mailto:alison@alisothegeek.com) with any questions or concerns.

 == Changelog ==

+= 1.2b2 =
+* "Get Directions" link now uses custom Google Maps country domain (as set in General Options)
+* Added translation support for a few strings that were missing it (including "Fax" and "Tags")
+* Fixed the bubble-height problem (hopefully for good this time)
+* Added ability to re-geocode address when changing the database with Quick Edit
+* Info bubble correctly displays category name instead of ID number
+* Removed "get computed style" function, which should eliminate that error in any browsers

 = 1.2b1 =
 * Added tags